 pinch of sea salt

-1 cup Grade B maple syrup OR 1/2 cup maple syrup and 5 drops stevia
+1 cup Grade B maple syrup or 1/2 cup maple syrup and 5 drops stevia (where to find)

 splash of vanilla

-2 Tbl organic cocoa powder (I use Rapunzel) OR carob powder
+2 Tbl organic cocoa or carob powder (I like this brand) optional

 I hope you enjoy this delicious, healthy snack!